 6) Regularly update your bill of materials (BOM)

 Failure to add or remove a part from a bill of materials (BOM) can wreak havoc on your inventory.
 On the flip side, keeping your BOM up to date will greatly simplify the process of placing work orders and buying parts.
-An current BOM helps prevent inventory shortages and can help notify you about the need for regularly scheduled preventive maintenance or servicing.
+A current BOM helps prevent inventory shortages and can help notify you about the need for regularly scheduled preventive maintenance or servicing.

 7) Emphasize inventory control procedures during training

 "Having a staff committed to protecting inventory is the most vital ingredient to loss prevention...Whether you're part of a huge chain or a small family business, the need to protect inventory remains the same."

-The cornerstone of effective inventory control is a team of employees that is committed to doing their part to bolster inventory accuracy and protect assets.
-These points should be emphasized during onboarding, initial training, and on a continued basis by warehouse management and the executive team.
+The cornerstone of effective inventory control is a team of employees that are committed to doing their part to bolster inventory accuracy and protect assets.
+These points should be emphasized during onboarding, initial training, and on a continuous basis by warehouse management and the executive team.
 Pain points should be addressed on a regular basis while employees who adhere to established processes should receive recognition.

 Employees should also be trained about advances in offline inventory.
 For example, inventory and spare parts activity can be documented and updated in remote locations without WiFi.
 This helps to promote sound documentation habits among new and existing employees.

 8) Make sure parts are easy to locate

 Ensuring that employees can quickly locate spare parts is essential to expediting the order preparation process.
 You can assess the ease of locating parts by conducting a walk-through of your warehouse and making sure that stock locations are highly detailed.
 Each part should feature a unique SKU and should be housed in a clearly labeled bin on a designated shelf.
-Ideally, employees should be have real-time access to this information at all times.
+Ideally, employees should have real-time access to this information at all times.

 What is the single most effective way to optimize your spare parts inventory?